 You can treat garden timber structures with wood preservative and stain if the weather is dry.

 Remove algae from paths to prevent them from becoming slippery.

 Winter is a good time of the year to install some water collection equipment such as water pipes and drainage.
 Be careful and make sure that your standpipes and irrigation lines are well drained.
-Put lagging around outdoor taps to enable use throughout the winter.
+Put lagging around outdoor taps to enable using throughout the winter.

 Clean and dry all your garden equipment before storing.
-Drain out any fuel first to avoid problems in spring time.
+Drain out any fuel first to avoid problems in springtime.